min2ha/ukwa-site/content/target/55459/index.en.md

   "subject": null
 }

-# Business Insider UK:Instagram and Snapchat were ranked the worst apps for children's mental health

 Article relating to a UK study on the effect of Instagram and Snapchat on the mental health of children in the UK